ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 # Packet Transforms

-A packet transform is the procedure applied to packets as they are sent on the client-proxy link, and its inverse applied on receipt.
-Simple transforms can be modelled as a function as follows:
+A packet transform is the procedure applied to encode packets as they are sent on the link between the client and proxy, along with the inverse decode step applied on receipt.
+Simple transforms can be modeled as a function as follows:

 Inputs:

 1. A QUIC short header packet (after Connection ID remapping).
-1. The mode (forward or inverse).
+1. The mode (encode or decode).
 1. The direction (client-to-proxy or proxy-to-client).
 1. Any configuration information negotiated at startup.